Security Controls

 | Full automation | Handle routine work end-to-end | Manage exceptions and refine policies |

-Every action an AI teammate takes is auditable.
-Every decision shows its reasoning.
-This transparency supports compliance reviews and builds operational trust.
-See Audit and logging for details on activity tracking.
+Every action an AI teammate takes is auditable, and every decision shows its reasoning.
+This transparency supports compliance reviews and builds operational trust over time.

-Organizations typically require 6-12 months to progress through all phases, depending on security maturity and the complexity of their environment.
+Most organizations require 6 to 12 months to progress through all phases, depending on their security maturity and the complexity of their environment.
+Rushing through the phases tends to create setbacks that slow overall adoption.

 Track outcome-based metrics rather than activity metrics to measure AI teammate effectiveness.
-The Activity page and Events page provide the data needed to calculate these values.
+The Activity page and Events page provide the data you need to calculate these values.

 | Metric | Target | How to measure |